Sibling Rivalry: a WHealthy Force of Nature?

-Whether gentle and infrequent, or persistent and hostile, sibling rivalry is a puzzle to many of us.
+Regardless, whether gentle and infrequent or persistent and hostile, sibling rivalry is a puzzle to many of us.

-I speak with many exasperated parents who feel guilty that their poor parenting skills allow such unattractive competitiveness.
-I propose instead that this is natural, healthy behavior that is better understood and embraced than regretted and suppressed.
+In my work as an executive coach, I speak with many exasperated parents who feel guilty that their “poor” parenting skills allow such unattractive competitiveness.
+I propose instead that this rivalry is natural, healthy behavior that is better embraced and guided than regretted and suppressed.

-As parents we should acknowledge and listen to each child’s unique needs.
+As parents, we should acknowledge and listen to each child’s unique needs.
 Celebrate differences, praising each child loudly for their unique talents and achievements.
-Equal treatment is not appropriate.
-Equal attention, love and praise is.
+Equal treatment is not appropriate, but equal attention, love, and praise are.

-We should try very hard not to compare our children with each other, including subtle non-obvious ways.
-Rather than have them try to clean their rooms quicker than each other, have them race the clock.
-Don’t get involved, or pick sides.
-Even perpetuating a nickname that implies comparison like “speedy” or “little man” can be unintentionally harmful.
+We should try very hard not to compare our children with each other, including in subtle, non-obvious ways.
+Rather than have them try to clean their rooms quicker than each other, have them race against the clock.
+Rather than rewarding the child who gets the highest grades, create incentives for any of your children who improve in a class.
+Don’t get involved or pick sides.
+Even perpetuating a nickname that implies comparison, like “Speedy” or “Handsome,” can be unintentionally harmful.

 If you recognize that your own stress is exaggerating natural tensions, be kind to yourself.
 It takes courage to own this.
-Don’t reproach yourself or describe your condition with mean self-criticism.
-Take active steps to remediate, and celebrate the fact that each family has built in stress detectors, like sibling rivalry, that are the early warning systems.
+Don’t reproach yourself or describe your condition with harsh self-criticism.
+Take active steps to remediate, and celebrate the fact that each family has built-in stress detectors, like sibling rivalry, that are early warning systems.
 If you can, show your children that you understand how your impatience or distraction is part of the problem.
-Modeling this in an active way without letting shame detract from your important status within the family is an invaluable life lesson.
+Modeling this in an active way without letting shame detract from your important status within the family is an invaluable life lesson for all involved.

 Your guidance during calm moments is more valuable than your desperate attempts to calm a violent outburst.
 Use happy times to discuss and model awareness and appreciation for different styles and personalities within the family.

-Of course, dangerous or hurtful disputes must be stopped, ideally by diverting the energy towards more fruitful discussions.
-Distraction is useful in younger children.
-Decide if a conflict is harmful, and if not either watch quietly as your children develop their own skills at resolving conflict, or help them negotiate towards a win-win situation.
+Of course, dangerous or hurtful disputes must be stopped, ideally by diverting the energy toward more fruitful discussions.
+Decide if a conflict is harmful and, if not, either watch quietly as your children develop their own conflict-resolution skills or help them to negotiate toward a win-win situation.

 Celebrate peace when it returns, and reward your children generously when they find their own path to a safe and mutually fruitful outcome.

-I hope that this article allows you to appreciate the value of sibling rivalry, and provides you with strategies for channeling it positively towards healthy growth for the entire family.
+I hope that this article helps you to appreciate the value of sibling rivalry and provides you with strategies for channeling it positively toward healthy growth for the entire family.
 Even as we guide the development of our children, we advance our own insight and strength as caring, engaged adults.